Warning: Trying to access array offset on value of type null in /home/foodblog/public_html/wp-content/plugins/qoob/qoob.php on line 498

 I have found the Rice to be genuinely good and flavorful (previously it was sometimes overcooked but I have not found that to be the case recently).

 JJ’s serves aguas frescas drinks including Horchata that is one of the best I have tasted with generous amounts of cinnamon.
+With the amount of salsa I put on the items, though, I usually prefer tea so that I can get refills (they also give free refills on the salsa as well).

 I think JJ’s does one thing really well, and that is the gordita.
 Other items are also very good, and I think certainly better than they used to be.
 I think the gorditas here are certainly worth trying, and for most people they will be quite different than ones they have had at other restaurants.